LuciferYang/spark/connector/connect/docs/client-connection-string.md

 As mentioned above, Spark Connect uses a regular GRPC client and the server path cannot be configured to remain compatible with the GRPC standard and HTTP.
-For example the following examles are invalid.
+For example the following examples are invalid.

 ```python
 server_url = "sc://myhost.com:443/mypathprefix/;token=AAAAAAA"